Jan Zumbach: Post-Second World War

 Zumbach was demobilised in October 1946 but continued to fly for a living.
 Under a Swiss passport, he flew contraband around Southern Europe and the Middle East.

+He opened a night club in Paris called the Club de l'Étoile.

 In January 1962, Zumbach was contracted to organise and command Avikat, the air force of Congolese breakaway state of Katanga, commanding it until December 1962.
 He went on to deal in second-hand aircraft before again becoming a mercenary in 1967, as he organised and commanded the air force of Biafra, flying the B-26 Invader, using the nom de guerre of John Brown.
-Based in Enugu, he became well-known among the locals.
+Based in Enugu, he became well known among the locals.
 During that time, he also partook in Biafran air force raids, including killing a Nigerian army chief of staff during an attack on Markudi airfield he led.

 In 1975, Zumbach published his autobiography, originally available in French under the title Mister Brown: Aventures dans le ciel, it was subsequently published in German, English under the title On Wings of War: My Life as a Pilot Adventurer, and Polish under the title Ostatnia walka: Moje życie jako lotnika, przemytnika i poszukiwacza przygód.
 (The final battle: My life as a pilot, smuggler, and adventurer).

 Zumbach died in unclear circumstances on 3 January 1986 in France, and was buried at Powązki Military Cemetery in Warsaw, Poland.
 The investigation into his death was closed by order of the French authorities without public explanation.